epi-project/brane-documentation/user-guide/src/system-admins/installation/branectl.md

 ```
 if you are in the folder where you downloaded the tool.

-Alternatively, you can also download it using `curl` from the command-line:
+Alternatively, you can also download the latest version using `curl` from the command-line:
 ```bash
 # For Linux (x86-64)
 sudo curl -Lo /usr/local/bin/branectl https://github.com/epi-project/brane/releases/latest/download/brane-linux-x86_64